Thelwell exhibition at Mottisfont

 These cartoons were immensely popular, leading to the production of books and merchandise.
 As well as pony illustrations, our exhibition includes designs for book covers and ceramic models.

 There’ll also be a selection of Thelwell’s other humorous cartoons with astute and amusing observations of country life and pursuits, from the country houses to sailing and fishing.

 One of the reasons Thelwell’s cartoons have endured is the skill in which they’re rendered: humorous situations take place in beautifully detailed landscapes.
 Exhibited alongside the well-known cartoons is a selection of Thelwell’s paintings, in which his extraordinary talent - and love of the local area - is clear to see.

 In contrast to the cartoons, which was how he earned a living, these paintings were a way of relaxing and enjoying his surroundings.
 Artworks on show include Thelwell’s paintings of Mottisfont, Romsey Abbey, the River Test at Timsbury and other local landscapes.
 We'll also be displaying some of Thelwell’s paint materials.

 Thelwell’s passion for nature is evident in his satirical cartoons, many of which parody modern living and pressures on the environment.
 He used satire to convey serious messages about the need to preserve the natural world; touching on the EU, farming methods and other environmental issues, many of these still have poignancy today.

-Families visiting in February half term can enjoy a Country Capers activity trail inspired by Thelwell’s illustrations, and the exhibition display will include child-friendly labels.
-Our shop will stock a wide range of Thelwell merchandise.
+Families visiting in February half term can enjoy a Country Capers activity trail inspired by Thelwell’s illustrations, and the exhibition display includes child-friendly labels.
+Our shop stocks a wide range of Thelwell merchandise.